 Career: Celebrity and Erasure

-Aimee, an Australian pop idol, is the least intriguing of the Smith’s characters, partly suffering from her similarities to a real pop idol.
-In part, though, Aimee’s occasional resemblance to a force of nature represents a comment on the effects of celebrity.
+Aimee, an Australian pop idol, is the least intriguing of the Smith’s characters, partly suffering from being too similar to a certain real-life pop idol and partly from her resemblance to a force of nature.
+To be fair, the latter also represents a comment on celebrity.
 Smith, however, permits Aimee to be personable, unafraid to cut through emotional morass, and more emotionally available to the narrator than her own mother.
 Possessing her mother’s social awareness, the narrator cannot ignore how her identity may be used to avoid charges of insensitivity when she raises concerns that Aimee’s “carnival” versions of African dances could be interpreted as cultural appropriation.
 She’s ignored, of course: her work involves making Aimee’s life smoother, not disrupting it as she eventually does.

-Scandalous or not, Smith narrator doesn’t inspire admiration the way other women in her life might.
-Overly apologetic, she lacks a dream to chase or a cause for which she fights, instead laboring in the shadows for others: her mother (recruited to participate in social marches), briefly Tracey (job as stagehand where she helps her deal with costumes and love affairs), and Aimee, as her always on-call assistant.
+Cooperative or not, Smith narrator fails to inspire admiration the way other women in her life might.
+Overly apologetic, she lacks a dream to chase or a cause for which she fights, instead laboring in the shadows for others: her mother (recruited to participate in social marches), briefly Tracey (working as stagehand where she helps Tracey deal with costumes and love affairs), and Aimee, as her always on-call assistant.
 Over time, the narrator’s existence is at last subsumed: she cannot maintain her own social circle or romantic relationships while she services Aimee’s life.
-The resulting scandal, while not an attempt to quit, nonetheless represents her discontent with her life.
+The resulting scandal, while not an attempt to quit, nonetheless betrays her discontent.

 Shadows and Belonging